Trump attacks ESPN's Jemele Hill with misleading tweet

 Some players have taken to kneeling instead of standing during the anthem to protest police killings of African-Americans, a movement started by Colin Kaepernick, formerly of the San Francisco 49ers.

-Trump weighed in with this Tuesday morning tweet: "With Jemele Hill at the mike, it is no wonder ESPN ratings have 'tanked,' in fact, tanked so badly it is the talk of the industry!"
+On Tuesday morning, Trump questioned the NFL's "massive tax breaks," then weighed in with another tweet: "With Jemele Hill at the mike, it is no wonder ESPN ratings have 'tanked,' in fact, tanked so badly it is the talk of the industry!"

 But have ESPN ratings really "tanked"?